 Leonor Ortega, IVF-Life Lab Director, confirms that clear and emphatic information is the best strategy to reduce patients’ uncertainty:

 “After an egg retrieval, the patient will get daily updates about the obtained oocytes and the embryos produced, no matter if own or donor eggs.
 The patients are extensively informed about the maturity of the eggs, the sperm quality, and the fertilisation rate.
 Likewise, patients receive daily updates on the embryo quality and cell division”

 The embryo transfer is a crucial moment for patients.
 The embryologists work in detail and study the result of the puncture and the development of the embryos closely to inform the patients and recap information about their cycle of treatment, the development of the embryos and the reason for the selection of the embryo to be transferred.
 After this the patients receive a detailed report, so that they are fully informed about the entire process, which can reduce the stress involved in a fertility treatment.

 Avoiding Misleading Messages

 We know that fertility treatment is not easy.
 That’s why Raquel Pascual, psychologist and nurse at IVF-Life Madrid, explains to us how we can best prepare for fertility treatment:

 Every little bit helps

-“both relaxing massages and acupuncture are techniques that help achieve relaxation and de-stress moments that are highly advisable when undergoing an IVF treatment”.
+“both relaxing massages and acupuncture are techniques that help achieve relaxation and de-stress.They are highly recommended anti-stress methods while undergoing fertility treatment”.